-Woman, love and MARRIAGE.
-BY F. SAUNDERS.
+WOMAN, LOVE and MARRIAGE, BY F. SAUNDERS.

-"Like the mystic wire that now begirts the globe, do not these golden links..."Woman, Love and Marriage." encircle as with an electric chain, our common humanity?
-So, also, like Faith, Hope and Charity, are they bound together by an indissoluble law of affinity, in hallowed relationship; while any attempt to divorce them, would be not only an act of violence to the instincts of our nature, but an irretrievable disaster alike to our moral, as our social economy.
+Like the mystic wire the now begirts the globe, do not these golden links-"Woman, Love and Marriage," encircle as with an electric chain, our common humanity?
+So, also, like Faith, Hope and Charity, are they bound together by an indissoluble law of affinity, in hallowed relationship; while any attempt to divorce them, would be not only an act of violence to the in-stincts of our nature, but an irretrievable disaster alike to our moral, as our social economy.
 The heresy that would seek to ignore or annul the Divine institute of marriage, would expose without defense the honor and happiness of woman; for the palladium of both is secured alone in that sacred rite.
 Ex. from preface.